 In each module, students clicked on advertisements as few as zero times and as many as 604 times.
 The percentage of students who clicked on advertisements in each module ranged from 2.5 percent in Sweden in the “Zebra and Wildebeest Migration” module to 20.0 percent in Abu Dhabi in the “Mars” module.

 In 13 of the 16 participating education systems, a higher percentage of students clicked on the advertisements in the “Mars” module than in the other modules.
 Differential advertisement-clicking patterns across modules may be attributed to how relevant the advertisements are to the reading theme of each module.
-As a comparison of the two released modules shows, the “Mars” module advertisements are about "trips to the stars” or “having a star named after you or your friend,” which are highly relevant to the space theme of the module, while the advertisements in the “Dr. Elizabeth Blackwell” module are about “unlimited free calls” or “low interest loans,” which are less relevant to the biographical theme of the module.
+As a comparison of the two released modules shows, the “Mars” module advertisements are about "trips to the stars” and “having a star named after you or your friend,” which are highly relevant to the space theme of the module, while the advertisements in the “Dr. Elizabeth Blackwell” module are about “unlimited free calls” or “low interest loans,” which are less relevant to the biographical theme of the module.

 RQ2: What percentage of students clicked on advertisements at least once in the assessment?